bonny-mwenda/bc-10-class-register/README.md

 ## Requirements
 The app works with Python 2.7 and has these dependencies:
-* [Peewee](http://docs.peewee-orm.com/en/latest/index.html) orm for modelling database
+* [Peewee](http://docs.peewee-orm.com/en/latest/index.html) ORM for modelling database
 * [docopt](https://github.com/docopt/docopt) for parsing commands
 * Pyfiglet and termcolor for styling

 ## How to install
-Clone this repo to your local drive and `cd` to the root folder (`bc-10-class-register').
-Install a virtual environment, preferably [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in this folder and activate it.
-Use a python package installer, such as `pip` for Linux to install the requirements specified in requirements.txt.
+* Clone this repo to your local drive and `cd` to the root folder (bc-10-class-register).
+* Install a virtual environment, preferably [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in this folder and activate it.
+* Use a python package installer, such as `pip` for Linux to install the requirements specified in requirements.txt.

 	`$ pip install -r requirements.txt`

-Launch the app by executing `main.py` and specify the docopt interactive option, `-i` or `--interactive` to run the app in interactive mode.
+* Launch the app by executing `main.py` and specify the docopt interactive option, `-i` or `--interactive` to run the app in interactive mode.

 	`$ python main.py -i`
-The class attendance is now up running.
+* The class attendance is now up running.
 The usage commands are well documented, and can be accessed any time by passing the `-h` or `--help` option.

 ## Usage Example
 Start by creating students and classes.

 Add a new student:	`>> create_student Example`
 Add a new class:	`>> create_class Myclass`

 **Start a class session first,** by running `>> log_start <class_id>`.
 Then proceed to check in students using `>> check_in <student_id> <class_id>`
-When the class session is over, **end class session** using `log_end <class_id>` to check out all the students in that class.
+When the class session is over, **end class session** using `>> log_end <class_id>` to check out all the students in that class.
 More commands can be found using the help menu.

 ## Licence